 When we parked at our first stop, someone joked about the raw power of my borrowed CBR300R.
 “You guys are out here thinking this is a casual cruise, but I’m in the back feeling like Valentino Rossi with the engine roaring – it is way more fun than it looks!”

 The CBR300R is so much fun because it has an entirely different riding style.
 It doesn’t have the torque of a bigger bike, so you have to carry speed into the curves and maintain a high RPM.

-With a motorcycle like my MT-09, I think you start to take the torque for granted.
-If you slow down too much or you’re in higher gear, you don’t matter.
+With a motorcycle like my MT-09, I think you take the torque for granted.
+If you slow down too much or you’re in a higher gear, you don’t matter.
 You twist the throttle, and the bike accelerates.
 With a small 300, you don’t have that luxury.
 You must be more conscious of Speed, RPM, and Gear.
 That was what made the bike so much fun to ride.